Oxford Study Abroad

 This course introduces the institutional and constitutional framework of the European law in its political, economic, and international context.
 It also examines the economic objectives of the European Union, the role of law in achieving those objectives, and the feasibility of law-based market integration.
 The course will be taught by Whelan.

-Comparative Election Law (2 semester hours)
+Comparative Corporate Law (2 semester hours)

-International and Comparative Climate Change Law (3 semester hours)
+Comparative Employment Discrimination Law (3 semester hours)

 The academic program has been approved by the American Bar Association's Section of Legal Education and Admissions to the Bar, and credit is awarded by The Ohio State University Moritz College of Law.